google/android-fhir/README.md

 mobile solutions and to accelerate the adoption of FHIR standards as part of broader interoperability efforts in healthcare.

-## Status
-The SDK is in active development.
-A status of each of the main libraries and APIs is provided here:

-* Data Capture Library: **Stable**.
-Approaching beta release
-* FHIR Engine Library: **Mostly stable**.
-Search, Data-access and storage stable. _Sync API undergoing API revision_.
-Approaching beta release
-* Workflow Library: **In development**.
-Subject to change

 ## Usage

 The SDK is designed to support Android 21 (lollipop) and above.
 Android Studio